Geoxin/Comment_on_YSR21-SRL_by_Zhang-and-Wen/scripts_Figs_AddNote/README.md

    - YSR23_relocation.csv
      - Table S1 in [YSR23-errata](https://doi.org/10.1785/0220230360), generated as .csv file for easy read in scripts.
 - Figure A1.
 Residuals (dt(res)) based on the correction YSR23-errata and no effect of the instrument responses used between YSR21 and this comment.
 - Figure A2.
-(Un)reproducibility of YSR21’s “clock error” and examples of some irregularities in the correction YSR23-errata.
+(Un)reproducibility of YSR21’s “clock errors” after the correction YSR23-errata and examples of some irregularities in the correction YSR23-errata.
 - Figure A3.
-Unrecoverable dt measurement in YSR21 for station OBN of doublet D2_1993-2004.
+(Un)recoverable dt measurement in YSR21 for station OBN of doublet D2_1993-2004 and station AAK of doublet D1_1995-2003.